-First marketed as an ornamental plant in 1891 in the United States, subsequently spread as a horticultural species and still commonly used in some regions.
-Only recently introduced to Nova Scotia, where it was first reported escaped from a water garden at Little AlbroLake (Halifax County) in 2006.
+First marketed as an ornamental plant in 1891 in the United States, Yellow Floating Heart subsequently spread as a horticultural species and is still commonly used in some regions.
+This plant was only recently introduced to Nova Scotia, where it was first reported as having escaped from a water garden at Little Albro Lake (Halifax County) in 2006.

-Floating Heart (Nymphoides cordata), Yellow Pond Lily (Nupharvariegata), and Fragrant Water Lily (Nymphaea odorata) are all attractive, native aquatic plants.
+Floating Heart (Nymphoides cordata), Yellow Pond Lily (Nuphar variegata), and Fragrant Water Lily (Nymphaea odorata) are all attractive native aquatic plants.